qragsda80/Engineering_4_Notebook/README.md

 ### Reflection

 I didn't have a lot of trouble on this assignment either.
 I realized that you have to make two different LED variables to make one blink at a different time than the other.
-I used Led1 and Led2.
+I used Led and Led2.

 &nbsp;